XiankeQiang/AdaptiveSplitFederatedLearning/README.md

+# Federated-Learning
+This directory is for federated learning source code
 # AdaptiveSplitFederatedLearning
-This is official code for ASFL.